 To ensure that all elements are fully addressed in your concept paper, you will need to plan ahead and make sure that all key stakeholders have a voice in developing the project narrative.

 Key stakeholders are your colleagues who are also experiencing the problem and want to solve it.
 To develop a strong concept paper, you’ll need all of these people at the table and working together.
-This group will, and.
 With clarity about the need, this team will be able to collaboratively determine the best way to communicate:

 - A way to identify the problem, based on data